priyakumariengineer/scan360/README.md

 # Scan360
-## An automated algorithm-based approach for trading.
+## An automated algorithm-based approach for crypto currency trading.

 ### Work to be done: